bitwiseworks/python-os2/Doc/library/sqlite3.rst

       Read/write attribute that controls the number of rows returned by :meth:`fetchmany`.
       The default value is 1 which means a single row would be fetched per call.

+      .. versionchanged:: 3.13.8
+         Negative values are rejected by raising :exc:`ValueError`.

    .. attribute:: connection